The Duplex Drive Tanks of Omaha Beach (a) Limited Means and Makeshift Solutions

 The battleships and cruisers had been primarily engaged with coastal artillery batteries and other targets behind the landing beaches.
 Most of the naval gunfire placed on the immediate beach defenses during the pre-H-Hour bombardment had come from the nine US destroyers (employing their four 5-inch guns and in some cases their 40mm antiaircraft guns in the direct fire mode) and the three British escort destroyers (mounting four 4-inch guns).
 At 6:25 AM, the destroyers had been ordered to cease fire as the first waves were about to land.

 After that, the destroyers had only conducted direct fire missions on the few enemy ‘targets of opportunity’ they could positively identify.
 The Satterlee, and later the Harding and Thompson, were able to make contact with the Rangers’ shore fire control party (SFCP) and provided gunfire support that first suppressed defenders so the Rangers could climb to the top of the cliffs at Pointe du Hoc, and then aided the Rangers in repelling German counterattacks.
 Beyond the far eastern end of Omaha Beach, Baldwin, Doyle, Emmons and Harding periodically engaged German shore batteries in the vicinity of Port-en-Bessin that just wouldn’t stay dead.
 Beyond these few engagements, the destroyers’ guns had mostly been idle.
 This was not due to a lack of will or capability, rather a lack of targets, or more precisely, a lack of spotters ashore.
-Each ship had been tasked to support fire requests from one or two FSCP attached to infantry battalions coming ashore.
+Each ship had been tasked to support fire requests from one or two SFCP attached to infantry battalions coming ashore.
 But the ships had been largely unsuccessful in establishing communications with their SFCP teams.
 Between casualties in the SFCP teams and waterlogged radios, communications generally failed and the destroyers were mostly blind.
 From time to time, they might spot a target of opportunity and engage it, or, taking a clue from the shell bursts of the surviving tanks, bring their guns to bear on the same targets.
 But by and large the destroyers had been frustratingly idle, unable to do much to help with the crisis ashore for fear of hitting friendly troops, whose locations were difficult to identify through the smoke and haze from their positions in the fire support lanes.

 Until about 8:30 AM the Frankford, with the DESRON 18’s commander aboard (Captain Sanders), had been overseeing the establishment of the anti-submarine screen north of the Transport Area (which was 23,000 yards offshore).
 She then departed and headed inshore where the rest of the squadron was operating, and, according to the ship’s action report, closed within 1200 yards of the beach.
 Seeing the situation on the beach, at about 9 AM, Captain Sanders, ordered his destroyers to close into the beach as far as possible to provide fire support.
-According the Samuel Eliot Morison, by 8:00 AM some of the destroyers had already moved closer to shore, but now the entire squadron closed in.
+According to Samuel Eliot Morison, by 8:00 AM some of the destroyers had already moved closer to shore, but now the entire squadron closed in.

 Figure 2.
 This illustration shows the organization of the various naval control measures off Omaha Beach.
 Note the fire support areas.
 The destroyers generally operated from within these lanes.
 (Morison)

 To put this in perspective, the fire support lanes in which these destroyers operated, were 5000 to 7000 yards from the beaches at their nearest points.
 Twelve hundred yards would put the ship at point blank range as far as their 5 inch guns were concerned.
 It also placed the destroyers in dangerously shallow water.
 The draft of these ships ranged from a bit more than 13 feet to a bit less than 18 feet (when fully loaded).
-McCook, for example closed to the 3 fathom line (18 feet depth), based on charts whose hydrographical data was none too precise.
+McCook, for example, closed to the 3 fathom line (18 feet depth), based on charts whose hydrographical data was none too precise.

 When Captain Sanders ordered his ships that close in, he was taking a big risk of grounding and the possible loss of one or more of his ships.
 And the danger wasn’t just from running aground.
 If one of the destroyers steamed over a sunken LCT or even one of the sunken duplex drive tanks in that shallow water, the result could very well have been a holed hull.
 On the other hand, the reward was potentially great.
 At those close ranges, ships had far better observation to locate targets on the beach and could better key off the targets the tanks were engaging.
 Just as importantly, at those ranges, they could precisely place fire on identified targets, reducing the risk of danger to friendly troops ashore.
 CPT Sanders’ decision was bold, but not entirely rash.
 He had conducted close in fire support in the Mediterranean, so he had experience on his side.
 His was a classic example of a calculated risk.
 And he led by example; his ship reported closing to 800 yards from the beach.
 Fortunately, while some of his ships scraped bottom, none ran hard aground.